Kikoman90/RT/README.md

 # RT

-RT is a program developped be me, <a href="https://github.com/sganon">sganon</a> and <a href="https://github.com/joboyer">joboyer</a> for our learning course at 42 school for the exploration of raytracing.
+RT is a 42 project developped by <a href="https://github.com/sganon">sganon</a>, <a href="https://github.com/joboyer">joboyer</a> and me, which is designed to further students' understanding of the concepts behind raytracing.
 <img align="center" src="http://image.noelshack.com/fichiers/2016/46/1479406467-rt-limited.png" width="100%" />
 <img align="center" src="http://image.noelshack.com/fichiers/2016/46/1479406593-rt-texture.png" width="100%" />
 <img align="center" src="http://image.noelshack.com/fichiers/2016/46/1479406725-rt-sphere.png" width="100%" />
 <div align=center><img align="center" src="http://image.noelshack.com/fichiers/2016/46/1479406817-rt-hud.png" width="50%" /></div>

-The scene and objects parameters can be modified in real-time.
-This software also uses multithreading to fasten up the calculations.<br />
+The scene's and objects' parameters can be modified in real-time.
+This software also uses multithreading to speed up calculations.<br />
-The program support multiple lights and objects in a scene.<br />
+The program supports multiple lights and objects in a scene.<br />
-Any objects can have a coefficent of refraction (except the plane), transparency (except the plane) and reflection.<br />
+Any object can have a coefficent of refraction (except for the plane), transparency (except for the plane) and reflection.<br />
-Any objects can be cut (example : a sphere become hemisphere).<br />
+Any object can be cut (example: make a hemisphere from a sphere).<br />
-Any objects can have a texture (bmp format, perlin sound or checkerboard).<br />
+Any object can have a texture (bmp format, perlin sound or checkerboard).<br />
-The program support the filters black and white and sepia.<br />
+The program supports sepia, and black and white filters.<br />
 The proram can take a screenshot of a scene.<br />